-Claims are recognised on an accruals basis when they are considered by the Board as valid.
+Claims are recognised on an accruals basis when they are considered by the Claims Committee of the SEGC Board as valid.
 Provisions for claims are recognised when the following conditions are met:

 - (i) the Fund has a present legal or constructive obligation as a result of past events; - (ii) it is probable that an outflow of resources will be required to settle the obligation; and - (iii) the amount can be reliably estimated.